Revisiting consistency for semi-supervised semantic segmentation: Method

 Recall that the gradient is not computed with respect to $\vec\theta'$.
 Consequently, $L_\text{c}$ allows gradient propagation only towards the perturbed image.
-We refer to training with loss~\eqref{eq:1w-ct-objective} as one-way consistency with clean teacher (and perturbed student).
-Such formulation provides two distinct advantages with respect to other kinds of consistency.
+We refer to such training as one-way consistency with clean teacher (and perturbed student).
+Such formulation provides two distinct advantages over other kinds of consistency.
 First, predictions in perturbed images are pulled towards predictions in clean images.
 This improves generalization when the perturbations are stronger than data augmentations used in $L_\text{s}$ (cf. Figures~\ref{fig:1w_motivation} and \ref{fig:moons-cons-variants}).
 Second, we do not have to cache teacher activations during training since the gradients propagate only towards the student branch.
 Hence, the proposed semi-supervised objective does not constrain model complexity with respect to the supervised baseline.

 We use KL divergence as a principled choice for $\mathit{D}$: